Fan Zhengyi: 2023–24 season

 Fan started the season ranked 32, his highest ranking start to a season to date (he reached a ranking peak of 29 in October 2023).
 At the invitational Shanghai Masters, he recorded victories over Gary Wilson and Mark Allen, before losing 6–1 in the quarter-finals to Neil Robertson.

 His best ranking performances over the rest of the season were quarter-final appearances at the British Open and the German Masters (losing 5–1 to Mark Williams and 5–0 to Kyren Wilson respectively).
 He was defeated in second qualifying round of the World Snooker Championship by compatriot Jiang Jun by a 10–8 scoreline.

 2024–25 season

 He opened his season with two wins and a draw to top his round-robin group at the 2024 Championship League in Leicester in June 2024.
 At the 2024 English Open in Brentwood in September 2024, he made the first maximum break of his career in the final frame of his 42 win over Liam Pullen.
 He backed-up that performance with a win over 16th seed Ryan Day.
 He qualified for the 2025 World Snooker Championship with a 10-4 victory over Michael Holt.
+In the first round of the main draw he was defeated again by Mark Allen, despite going into an early lead.

-2025-26 season
+2025–26 season

 He made the second official 147 maximum of his career against Xu Si on 17 July 2025 in the 2025 Championship League.
+He reached the final round of qualifying for the 2026 World Snooker Championship with a comprehensive 10-3 win over compatriot Lan Yuhao and a 10-4 win against Jimmy Robertson before also beating Ben Mertens 10-4 to earn a place at The Crucible for the third time in four years.